 Only briefly here: Initially the flow starts because the weight of the column of fluid (level in reservoir down to the nib) pulls it down.
 The pulling of the capillary in the feed and nib supports this flow.

-As the ink flows out, the air volume above the fluid in the (solid) reservoir develops a vacuum and the ink flow reduces.
-When the pulling and sucking forces are equal the flow stops entirely.
+As the ink flows out, the air volume above the fluid in the (firm) reservoir develops a vacuum, and the ink flow reduces.
+When the pulling and sucking forces are equal, the flow stops entirely.
 (Bladders or sacks avoid this problem to some degree.)

-The only way to start the flow again, is to allow air to enter into the tank, the vacuum reduces, and ink can run out again.
+The only way to start the flow again is to allow air to enter into the tank, the vacuum reduces, and ink can run out.

 Insiders could just gobble on.
 I will endeavour to introduce you gradually to the individual systems and modes of control carried out by this small black component of plastic.
 It holds secrets of the function of a fountain pen.
 After you have read this article, your relationship with your fountain pen will have changed, forever.

-Early fountain pens feeds only had a capillary, transporting the ink from the ink reservoir to the nib.
+Early fountain pen feeds only had a capillary (or two or three), transporting the ink from the ink reservoir to the nib but not air vents or overflow slits.
 The only means for controlling the flow was the cross-section of the capillary and the opening of the tines.
 I wonder, what would have been messier, using an inkwell and a dip-nib with holder or such a prehistoric fountain pen.
-I guess, it would explain reason for the expression fountain pen.
+I guess it would explain the reason for the expression fountain pen.